lucasgauk/jekyll-blog/_posts/2019-12-3-Spring-MongoDb-and-Querydsl.md

 ```

 As you can see, we accept three operations - less than, greater than, and equals.
-We will define a builder
+We will define a class
-to create a `Predicate` from a string as follows
+to create a `Predicate` from a `SearchCriteria` as follows

 ```java
 class BasicPredicate<T> {